-There are three interesting observations about shareholder activism in China that are worth highlighting from this case.
-First, it is surprising that such a major case of retail investor shareholder activism, against one of the largest shipping companies in the world, has almost entirely escaped the attention of major Western media and comparative corporate governance scholars who focus on China and/or shareholder activism - highlighting how this important aspect of Chinese corporate governance has been hiding in plain sight.
-Second, the ability of retail investors to organize online to force a national champion, which had failed to pay a dividend for over a decade, to dramatically change its dividend policy illustrates how retail investors in China can effectively use their strong minority shareholder rights - particularly the 3% Proposal Right - to protect their economic interests as minority shareholders.
-Third, it is noteworthy that this activist campaign dovetailed with the CCP's policy surrounding dividends, which illuminates how shareholder activism likely often serves to reinforce the government's policies by improving corporate governance and the efficiency of companies - which benefits China's economic development and, in turn, reinforces the ultimate power of the CCP.
-In this sense, the rules-based market for shareholder activism that has been promoted in China is congruent with the CCP's goal of building world-class companies to grow the economy, which is foundational to the CCP's legitimacy and longevity.
+campaign dovetailed with the CCP's policy surrounding dividends.
+As such, shareholder activism likely serves to reinforce the government's policies by improving corporate governance and the efficiency of companies.
+This benefits China's economic development and, in turn, reinforces the ultimate power of the CCP.
+In this sense, the rules-based market for shareholder activism in China is congruent with the CCP's goal of building world-class companies to grow the economy, which is foundational to the CCP's legitimacy and longevity.